andresteingress/gript/README.md

 Alias Configuration
 ----

 Once installed, you can modify *gript-aliases.groovy* to add/remove aliases.
-This file is a Groovy file with an *arguments* variable to be used for accessing the command arguments (starting at 0 for the first argument).
+This file is a Groovy file with an additional *arguments* variable to be used for accessing the command arguments (starting at 0 for the first argument).

 ```groovy